Uncorking excellence: the importance of Wine Spirit Education Trust training in hospitality

 Within his role, Hugo works as the buyer, drinks curator and manager for the hotel’s bars and restaurants.
 While he has long been a wine enthusiast, he acknowledges the profound impact the courses have had in his day-to-day work, as well as his overall career progression.

 “I think it’s so important to have a world view of wine and be able to experience and get background knowledge on every kind of region and style,” he shares.
-This broadened knowledge of wine has proven particularly valuable for building wine lists at the hotel’s specialist venues, allowing Hugo to familiarise himself with lesser-known categories.
+This broadened knowledge of wine has proven particularly valuable for building wine lists at the hotel’s specialist venues, allowing Hugo to familiarise himself with lesser-known wine categories.

 When curating lists for Italian and Mexican dining, as well as a bustling rooftop bar, he finds that his new “world view” on wine has emboldened him to make more interesting choices.
 “The WSET courses delivered at Bibendum really make you take a step back and appreciate everything in the wine world.
 It gives you the tools to take on anything.”
-And what better way to learn, that in a room full of self-professed wine geeks from all sides of the industry, who can share their unique experiences and learn from each other.
+And what better way to learn, than in a room full of self-professed wine geeks from all sides of the industry, who can share their unique experiences and learn from each other.
 A proud wine geek himself, Hugo shared "it’s not often you get that many people in the one room just talking about wine, from different perspectives.”

 Hugo McClean, Beverage Manager at Treehouse Hotel